Frequently Asked Questions - Homepage

 Q: What are the payment options for my water bill?

-A: The Commission now accepts payment by most major credit cards (VISA, MasterCard and Discover) online, at the front counter and over the telephone.
+A: Medford Water accepts payment by most major credit cards (VISA, MasterCard and Discover) online, at the front counter and over the telephone.
 You also may continue to pay by cash (in person only), check, money order, or online payments through your bank.
-MWC offers an Automatic Payment Plan that deducts the payment from the customer's checking account.
+We also offer an Automatic Payment Plan that deducts the payment from your checking account.
 Please find out more here, or call 541-774-2430 for information about signing up for this plan.

 Q: What is the minimum number of days that I can be billed for water service?